bmoshe/bootcamp-backend/README.md

 poke someone about what Rubocop is telling you to do, and we'll steer you in the right direction.

 ## Bonus - User Sign Up
+As an optional bonus, use what you've learned to implement a User sign-up flow.
+You can also allow Users to edit their profile.